rrivera1849/chatbots/README.md

 * seq2seq_word.py -- Implements a Sequence to Sequence model that operates on words, see [this](https://github.com/zsdonghao/seq2seq-chatbot/blob/master/main_simple_seq2seq.py) for an example
 * seq2seq_word_chatbot.py -- Takes a seq2seq word model and lets the user interact with it

+In general, this repository contains implementations of various conversational agent models.
+Some of the models included are:
+* Dual Encoder model described in this [paper](https://arxiv.org/abs/1510.03753) for retrieval-based chatbots in the Ubuntu Dialog Corpus
+* [Sequence to Sequence](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) models that operate on both characters and words
+* It also allows you to interact with both of these chatbots and includes a dual paradigm chatbot that first uses a generative Sequence to Sequence model to generate K responses and then scores each one with the Dual Encoder model.
+In this way we leverage the dynamic nature of generative responses while taking advantage of retrieval based models.

 ## Training Models

 To train any model on the gpu you must first set an environment variable to indicate which GPU to use: